mcsee/Software-Design-Articles/Articles/Productivity/What is JOMO and Why it will Increase your Productivity x97/readme.md

 - Create a safe place or environment, minimizing interruptions.

-- We cannot achieve everything.
+- We can't achieve everything.

 - Be here now.